Pull to refresh

 Overview

 In 1990, approximately 532,000 women died each year from pregnancy and childbirth complications.
 By 2015, that number had fallen to 303,000—a 44% reduction in the maternal mortality ratio, from 385 to 216 deaths per 100,000 live births.
-The decline represents one of the largest coordinated public health efforts in history, driven by expanded access to skilled birth attendants, emergency obstetric care, and basic medical interventions like antibiotics and blood transfusions.
+Expanded access to skilled birth attendants, emergency obstetric care, and basic medical interventions like antibiotics and blood transfusions drove the decline.

 The progress, while substantial, fell short of the Millennium Development Goal target of a 75% reduction.
 Regional disparities remain stark: sub-Saharan Africa's 2015 rate of 546 deaths per 100,000 births was 45 times higher than high-income countries' rate of 12.
 The UN has set a new target of fewer than 70 maternal deaths per 100,000 by 2030, requiring annual reductions of 7.5%—more than double the 2.3% achieved during the MDG era.